Q: Is there a better (faster, cheaper) way to coldwork small glass sculptures?

 As long as I can get the probe within a millimeter or two, glass crud and mold material will go sproooooinnngg and fly off the glass.
 It’s wonderful and tedious, since you must painstakingly touch the probe to EVERY crumb you want to eject.
 (BTW, it’s also very, very good at removing the worst stuck kilnwash)

-It’d take hours to clean 10 pendants that way, and I can’t afford it.
-So I invested in an ultrasonic bath.
+It’d take hours to clean 10 pendants that way, so that’s no help.
+I invested in an ultrasonic bath.

 An ultrasonic bath cleaner is probably better known as a jewelry cleaner, and you can buy a little one for $40-50 at any housewares store.
-You dump your jewelry into the thing’s perforated basket, add water and cleaning solution, close the lid and turn it on.
+You dump your jewelry into a perforated steel basket, add water and cleaning solution, close the lid and turn it on.
 An hour or two later, your jewelry is sparkling clean.

-Mine is bigger, holds about 2.5 litres with a basket of maybe 5x5x6 inches, and it heats the solution for faster action.
-Anything that fits in the basket can be cleaned, which means it holds a surprising number of pendants.
+Mine holds about 2.5 liters with a basket of maybe 5x5x6 inches, and it heats the solution for faster action.
+Anything that fits in the basket can be cleaned, which means it holds a surprising amount.

-It’s completely hands-off and except for the annoying whine it makes while working (use it OUTside), it’s a dream.
+It’s completely hands-off and–except for an annoying whine (use it OUTside)–it’s a dream.
 (If I could afford one big enough to do my large castings, I’d buy it in a heartbeat.)

-I rinse off the casting as it pops out of the mold, rough out its final shape with the saw and a 60-grit diamond belt, then dump everything into the ultrasonic cleaner.* Four hours later, I’ve got sparkling castings, no mold crud anywhere.
+Now I simply rinse off the casting as it pops out of the mold, quickly shape it with the saw and grinder, then dump the lot into the ultrasonic cleaner* and do something else.
+Four hours later, I’ve got sparkling, crud-free castings.

-If the glass comes out of the mold clean, with no flashing or sprues to remove, an ultrasonic cleaner is all you need.
-Straight-from-the-mold glass has a soft, semi-gloss surface that I love.
-It looks natural and is good to the hand.
+If the glass comes out of the mold clean, with no flashing or sprues to remove, no grinding is necessary, and it has a soft-natural surface I love.

 Unfortunately, if you even touch that surface with any coldworking equipment, it’s done for.
 Coldworking dramatically changes the surface quality, and it’s tough to avoid with pendants–there are no hidden surfaces.
 Once you’ve started, you pretty much wind up doing the whole surface.